hans/hans.github.com/_posts/2016-10-07-situated-language-learning.md

 language."*][1] While I certainly wasn't saying anything revolutionary, it does seem that I managed to capture some very common sentiment floating around in the AI community today.
-I think the post has served as a clear checkpoint for me and for people with similar interests: it's time to go interactive!
+I think the post has served as a clear checkpoint for me and for people with similar interests: it's time to focus on language in a situated, interactive setting!

 Since that time in mid-August, I've been working on a paradigm for simulating situated language acquisition.
 This post will give a brief overview of the